timewave-computer/vault-indexer/README.md

 Visit the api at `localhost:3000/v1`

 ## API docs and schema
-Docs served at `/docs`.
-Generated automatically.
+- Docs served at `/docs`.
+Generated automatically
+- To refresh locally, restart the app